dddrrreee/cs140e-23win/labs/7-bootloader/README.md

 You'll be writing two pieces of code that talk to each other through messages.
-If at all possible we strongly suggest you figure out how to have two code windows side-by-side, one holding the pi code, the other holding the unix code.
+If at all possible we strongly suggest you figure out how to have two code windows side-by-side, one holding the pi code, the other holding the Unix code.
 This allows you to easily check that the bytes you send in one have a matching set of receives on the other.
-(We recommend doing the same thing for any networking send/receive protcol.)
+(We recommend doing the same thing for any networking send/receive protocol.)

-With two coding windows, if you have a good grasp of the [bootloadig protocol](./BOOTLOADER.md) and of the helper functions, you may be able to type all this out in about 10-20 minutes.
+With two coding windows, if you have a good grasp of the [bootloading protocol](./BOOTLOADER.md) and of the helper functions, you may be able to type all this out in about 10-20 minutes.
 If not, it could take hours.
 Based on past labs, we'd expect this one change to easily halve the